aaronpowell/aaronpowell.github.io/src/documents/posts/2012-05-29-understanding-compression-and-minification.md

---- cson
+---
   title: "Understanding compression and minification"
   metaTitle: "Understanding compression and minification"
   description: "An look into what is involved in JavaScript compression and minification as well as where the benefits lie."
   revised: "2012-05-29"
   date: "2012-05-29"
-tags: ["javascript"]
+  tags:
+    - "javascript"
   migrated: "true"
-urls: ["/javascript/understanding-compression-and-minification"]
+  urls:
+    - "/javascript/understanding-compression-and-minification"
-summary: """
+  summary: ""

-"""
 ---
 One of my colleagues raised a question on our internal discussion system as to why we should use minified JavaScript libraries.
 Now I'm sure everyone knows that you *should* minimize your libraries but do you *really* understand what the different levels of minification are and the benefits of the different levels?
 While I strongly recommend that you should ensure that on a production system you always have your JavaScript minified **and** [gzipped](http://en.wikipedia.org/wiki/Gzip) (well and the right caching headers but that's beyond the scope of this blog post) let's have a look as to exactly what differences it makes.